Academic Affairs Awards

 Curriculum Development Awards

-Recipients of the Curriculum Development Awards received a one-semester course reduction to develop curriculum related to their award proposal.
+Recipients of the Curriculum Development Awards receive a one-semester course reduction to develop curriculum related to their award proposal.

 Academic Year 2021-22 Recipients